UD Internal Funding Opportunities

 3. Budget Considerations:

-• $7,500 from the Provost’s Office - entered as cost share from department ID #01551.
-(There is no need for the Provost Office to approve the Proposal Summary Form).
+• $7,500 from the Provost’s Office should be entered as cost share from department ID #01551.
+(This cost share will be approved by the Research Office.
+The Provost Office does not need to approve the Proposal Summary Form.)

-• $7,500 from College Dean entered as cost share from the appropriate department ID.
+• $7,500 from the College Dean should be entered as cost share from the appropriate department ID.

 • Faculty Summer Salary: Up to $5,000 or 1/9th summer salary for the PI, whichever is less, and must be budgeted under account code 120800 with budget category PSTDOC so that fringe benefits are not incurred.

-• Participant Support Costs: REU stipends are limited to $5,000 and must be budgeted under account code 146115 with budget category PTSTIP.
+• Participant Support Costs: REU supplements are limited to $5,000 and must be budgeted under account code 146115 with budget category PTSTIP.
+These funds can only be used for the REU and may not be used for other wage categories or other project expenses.
+A separate project must be created for REU participant support costs.

 • Graduate student tuition is prohibited.